Video Link: https://vimeo.com/293631145

 Many men and women use diet drinks as a means to cut the calories that they consume each day.
 With the amount of soda that the average American consumes each day, it's clear that many people can lose weight with the help of these diet drinks, even when taking into account the fact that diet drinks make many people prone to overeating.
-The problem with diet drinks concerning libido is that they can actually have an impact on psychological balance, especially if you drink a whole lot of it.
-In particular, aspartame and its close relatives interact with your body's production and metabolism of serotonin, a hormone which promotes feelings of happiness and wards off anxiety and depression.
+The problem with diet drinks concerning libido is that they can have an impact on psychological balance, especially if you drink a whole lot of it.
+In particular, aspartame and its close relatives interact with your body's production and metabolism of serotonin, a hormone that promotes feelings of happiness and wards off anxiety and depression.

 Licorice and Libido

 Licorice isn't bad in moderation, but if you are a big fan of the candy, or you are having issues with libido or Testosterone Levels, you should limit your consumption of this guilty pleasure.
-Licorice contains glycyrrhizin, an enzyme which suppresses Testosterone Concentrations in the bloodstream, which can inhibit your sex drive.
+Licorice contains glycyrrhizin, an enzyme that suppresses Testosterone Concentrations in the bloodstream, which can inhibit your sex drive.
 One study even showed that eating licorice for four straight days could drop Testosterone production by as much as forty percent!
 It appears that the impact of glycyrrhizin on Testosterone is mainly dependent upon individual sensitivities, however.

 Soy and Libido

-This news is starting to become more widespread, but soy has powerful aromatizing effects, and can directly convert Testosterone into Estrogen.
+This news is starting to become more widespread, but soy has severe aromatizing effects, and can directly convert Testosterone into Estrogen.
 Many men report that going vegan, and relying on soy for protein, significantly reduced their desire for sex, to the point where they stopped using soy altogether.
 On top of that, research has shown that too much soy can affect Testosterone Levels so significantly that it can lead to temporary erectile dysfunction!